okikio/native/packages/animate/README.md

 ## Browser support

-Animate is provided as a native ES6 module, which means you may need to transpile it depending on your browser support policy.
-The library works using `<script type="module">` in the following browsers (Animate may support older browsers, but I haven't tested those browsers):
+`@okikio/animate` is provided as a native ES6 module, which means you may need to transpile it depending on your browser support policy.
+The library works using `<script type="module">` in the following browsers (`@okikio/animate` may support older browsers, but I haven't tested those browsers):

 -   Chrome > 71
 -   Edge > 79